What utilities do Greer CPW provide?

 What if the power must stay on for medical reasons?

 If you or someone in your home has a serious health problem that requires continuous electric or gas service, please let us know.
 You will need to complete the “Special Needs” form which must be signed and sent to us by your doctor.
 You are still required to make timely payments.
-Please note that if we have a power outage, we will make every effort to restore service to our “Special Needs” customers as quickly as possible however you need to have a backup plan in place.
+Please note that if we have a power outage, we will make every effort to restore service to our “Special Needs” customers as quickly as possible however in extreme outage situations, we prioritize restoring service to hospitals, water and wastewater treatment plants and residential and commercial areas which allow us to restore the largest number of customers as quickly as possible.

 Why can't a representative tell me when my power will be restored?